gwtproject/gwt-site/src/main/markdown/doc/latest/FAQ_Troubleshooting.md

 <h4>Troubleshooting checklist</h4>

 <ul>
-<li>Is the server side code defined and in the appropriate directory?</li>
+<li>Is the server-side code defined and in the appropriate directory?</li>
 </ul>

 <blockquote>By convention, services are located in the <i>server</i> directory in the <a href="DevGuideOrganizingProjects.html#DevGuideDirectoriesPackageConventions">standard project